An Artificial Night by Seanan McGuire (October Daye, #3)

 Tiny flickers of ableism remain this time around, and the idea of insanity is still very present when discussing the villain, but not to the degree of the last story.
 The villain, "Blind Michael", isn't scary because of his blindness, it didn't seem to me like it was played for grotesqueness.
 He's terrifying in ways that have nothing to do with his literal sight, or lack of it.
 He's also very literally not sane, not in the sense of having a specific mental illness, but that what he's doing is so far outside the bounds of human ideas of what is sane or reasonable that "insane" is the fastest way to describe it.
 I don't know if that's good, necessarily, and as much as I'm very happy to see a lot of the casually ableist language from earlier books go away, I don't know what it would take for terms like "insane" or "crazy" to naturally vanish from the series, given the unreality of faerie and how difficult it is for human-aligned minds to grasp.
 This time it definitely felt like "insane" was describing what he did, not why he did it, which was a welcome change from how the last book's antagonist was treated in the resolution.

-CW for ableism, grief, kidnapping, child abuse, physical abuse, self harm, body horror, blood, violence, torture (not depicted) parental death, major character death, death.
+CW for ableism, grief, kidnapping, child abuse (graphic), physical abuse, self harm, body horror, blood (graphic), violence (graphic), torture, parental death, major character death, death (graphic).